FullStackGoogler/FlyPhoneDB2/README.md

 The remaining arguments are optional and have default values:

 - `pct_filter` - Any genes with a percent expression across all cells below this threshold will be ignored in the analysis.
-Default value of 10% (0.1).
+Default value is 10% (0.1).
-- `perm_times` - The number of times to shuffle cluster alignments/calculate Ligand/Receptor averages for p-value calculation.
-Larger values may result in more accurate p-values but will take longer to run.
-Default value of 1,000.
+- `perm_times` - The number of times to run the permutation test for generating the p-value scores that determine the significance of a Ligand-Receptor signaling pair for any given celltypes.
+Larger values may result in more accurate results, but will take longer to run.
+Default value is 1,000.
 - `deletePE` - `RunFlyPhone()` generates a percentage expression file for later analysis.
 If desired, set this argument to `FALSE` to keep the file (which can be found in the `.temp` folder); otherwise, it will be deleted upon completion.
-Default value of `TRUE`.
+Default value is `TRUE`.
 - `base_output_dir` - The output directory path for of `RunFlyPhone()`'s.
-Default value of `""`, or the current working directory.
+Default value is `""`, or the current working directory.

 ## Web-based version